Azure/azure-osconfig/src/adapters/mc/README.md

     @{
         Name = 'ComponentName'
         DisplayName = 'ComponentName'
-        Description = "Name of the MIM component" ResourceType = "LinuxOsConfigResource"
+        Description = 'Name of the MIM component' ResourceType = 'LinuxOsConfigResource'
-        ResourceId = 'Ensure that the configured OSConfig policy is audited/remediated on the Linux device' ResourcePropertyName = "ComponentName"
+        ResourceId = 'Ensure that the configured OSConfig policy is applied on the Linux device.'
+        ResourcePropertyName = 'ComponentName'
         DefaultValue = 'SecurityBaseline'
     },
-    {
+    @{
         Name = 'DesiredObjectName'
         DisplayName = 'DesiredObjectName'
-        Description = "Name of the desired MIM object" ResourceType = "LinuxOsConfigResource"
+        Description = 'Name of the desired MIM object' ResourceType = 'LinuxOsConfigResource'
-        ResourceId = 'Ensure that the configured OSConfig policy is audited/remediated on the Linux device' ResourcePropertyName = "DesiredObjectName"
+        ResourceId = 'Ensure that the configured OSConfig policy is applied on the Linux device.'
+        ResourcePropertyName = 'DesiredObjectName'
         DefaultValue = 'RemediateSecurityBaseline'
     },
-    {
+    @{
         Name = 'DesiredObjectValue'
         DisplayName = 'DesiredObjectValue'
-        Description = "Value of the desired MIM object" ResourceType = "LinuxOsConfigResource"
+        Description = 'Value of the desired MIM object' ResourceType = 'LinuxOsConfigResource'
-        ResourceId = 'Ensure that the configured OSConfig policy is audited/remediated on the Linux device' ResourcePropertyName = "DesiredObjectValue"
+        ResourceId = 'Ensure that the configured OSConfig policy is applied on the Linux device.'
+        ResourcePropertyName = 'DesiredObjectValue'
         DefaultValue = 'true'
     },
-    {
+    @{
         Name = 'ReportedObjectName'
         DisplayName = 'ReportedObjectName'
-        Description = "Value of the reported MIM object" ResourceType = "LinuxOsConfigResource"
+        Description = 'Value of the reported MIM object' ResourceType = 'LinuxOsConfigResource'
-        ResourceId = 'Ensure that the configured OSConfig policy is audited/remediated on the Linux device' ResourcePropertyName = "ReportedObjectName"
+        ResourceId = 'Ensure that the configured OSConfig policy is applied on the Linux device.'
+        ResourcePropertyName = 'ReportedObjectName'
         DefaultValue = 'AuditSecurityBaseline'
     }
 )

-New-GuestConfigurationPolicy `<insert here the SAS token URL>' `
+New-GuestConfigurationPolicy `
-    -DisplayName 'Machine Configuration policy to check for Linux Security Baseline.' ` -Description 'Machine Configuration policy to check for Linux Security Baseline.' ` -Path .\policies\ `
+    -ContentUri `<insert here the SAS token URL>' ` -DisplayName 'Ensure that the configured OSConfig policy is applied on the Linux device.' ` -Description 'Ensure that the configured OSConfig policy is applied on the Linux device.' ` -Path .\policies\ `
     -Platform Linux `
     -Verbose -PolicyId '<GUID for this policy>' -PolicyVersion 1.0.0.0 -Parameter $PolicyParameterInfo -Mode ApplyAndAutoCorrect